Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-turned, and went down from the mount, and the two tables of the testimony [were] in his hand the tables [were] written on both their sides ; on the one side and on the other [were] they written.
+turned, and went down from the mountain, and the two tablets of the testimony [were] in his hand the tablets [were] written on both their sides front and back.

 32:17 And when Joshua יְהוֹשֻׁעַ